AMITA Health Q&A covers wide range of vaccine questions

 Coming up next

 The hospital will host another virtual Q&A session in Spanish with Dr. Luis Osorio at 6 p.m.
-Tuesday, May 18 at 6 p.m.
+Tuesday, May 18.
 A link for access will be made available before the event.